 Some researchers have also argued that consuming protein shortly before a workout can be advantageous for maintaining strength and reducing recovery time.

-That’s not the only potentially advantageous time to take in protein.
 Other studies have found that consuming protein immediately following your training may also help to increase muscle protein synthesis after intense exercise.

 How does sleep impact this process?

 Sleep also plays an important role in your ability to maintain muscle mass while you’re cutting weight.
 Amongst other things, your body utilizes the time you sleep to rebuild damaged muscle tissue.

 During sleep, muscle protein synthesis, as well as levels of certain hormones, are elevated in the body.
 Both of which play central roles in the rebuilding and recovery processes.